jojo157/FundCentreGame/README.md

 - [Google Fonts](https://fonts.google.com/) was used to import the font used for the website.
 - [jQuery](https://jquery.com/) was used as a Javascript library.
+- [Bootstrap](https://getbootstrap.com/) was used for creating the modals on the website to ensure the message box was consistenct across browsers.

 ### Version Control